 - Low self-esteem

-These oral hygiene problems combined with the unhappiness you might feel about not having straight teeth may well lead you to seek treatment for crowded teeth.
+These oral hygiene problems combined with the unhappiness you might feel about not having straight teeth may well lead you to seek treatment.

 Fixing crowded teeth